jennywhen26/filesystem-name-inspector/README.md

 ## What is the script searching for?
 - Identifies compressed/package files that may cause transfer issues
 - Detects problematic characters in filenames (/, , :)
-- Flags files with trailing spaces
+- Flags file names with trailing spaces and directories names with space at beginning or end
 - Identifies hidden system files and directories
 - Detects non-ASCII characters in both file and directory names
 - Displays clear, categorized results with absolute paths